Leon Knight: Personal life

 He has three sisters, and is the cousin of former Bolton Wanderers defender Zat Knight.
 He is the cousin of Grime MC Trim.

 Knight was a good all-around sportsman and a third dan black belt in karate as a child.

 He played schoolboy football for his school, the Hackney & Tower Hamlets District team and Senrab, and had trials with Charlton Athletic and Tottenham Hotspur before joining Chelsea as a trainee.

 Knight's use of Twitter in May 2012 caused condemnation after he posted remarks opposing US President Barack Obama's support for same sex marriage.
 Knight was suspended by Glentoran on 10 May 2012, pending investigation into the aforementioned remarks.
 This later led to his release by the club in June 2012.

 Knight's use of Twitter has also come under criticism, including in the national press, as he regularly engages in misogynistic tirades against women's football.
 In September 2018, he used several expletives while condemning the use of female pundits, thought to be in response to Alex Scott's appearance on Sky Sports during an England men's game against Switzerland, saying men and women were "nowhere near equal" and that female players "can't kick a ball".
 In June 2019, he came to public attention again for repeatedly making sexist tweets during the 2019 FIFA Women's World Cup.
 It provoked a response from West Ham midfielder Kate Longhurst whom he asked "how many headers can you do?"
 In response he then demanded a preseason friendly with a team made up of some his Twitter followers called Men United.
 Knight received no response from West Ham.

-As of August 2014, Knight has appeared regularly via Facetime on the YouTube channel "Filthy Fellas" where he and fans of clubs Tottenham, Arsenal, Manchester United, and Liverpool discuss the events of the latest Premier League weekend.

-Knight is engaged to his fiancé Natasha, with whom he has 4 children.